30 Day Rule of Buying & Selling Stock

-If you sell an investment at a loss, the loss is called a capital loss and can be used to reduce your taxable income.
+If you sell an investment at a loss, it's called a capital loss and it can be used to reduce your taxable income.
 Capital losses are credited against any capital gains you have for the year and excess losses can be used to reduce the amount of your regular taxable income.
-The wash sale rule prevents you from selling shares of stock and buying the stock right back just to take a loss you can write off on your taxes.
-The wash sale rule does not apply to gains.
-If you sell a stock for a profit and buy it right back, you still owe taxes on the gain.
+The wash sale rule prevents you from selling shares of stock and buying the stock right back just so you can take a loss that you can write off on your taxes.

 Buying back a "substantially identical" investment within the 30 days triggers the wash sale rule.
 For example, if you sell stock shares and buy a stock option on the same company, it would trigger a wash sale and invalidate any tax loss from the sale of the shares.

 When the Rule Does Not Apply

-Wash Sale No-No's
+Exploring Wash Sale No-No's

-You cannot try to get around the wash sale rule by buying back the shares in a different account, such as selling shares out of your regular brokerage account to book the loss and then buying the shares in your IRA account.
+You can't try to get around the wash sale rule by buying back the shares in a different account, such as selling shares out of your regular brokerage account to book the loss and then buying the shares in your IRA account.
 Don't try to bend the rules by selling shares out of your individual brokerage account and buying them in a joint account.
-These transactions still would be classified as wash sales and the tax loss not allowed.
+These transactions would still be classified as wash sales and the tax loss not allowed.

 Tim Plaehn has been writing financial, investment and trading articles and blogs since 2007.
 His work has appeared online at Seeking Alpha, Marketwatch.com and various other websites.
 Plaehn has a bachelor's degree in mathematics from the U.S. Air Force Academy.